 Are you thinking about getting a loan for land?
 Below is a complete guide to land loans.
+With the Federal Reserve pledging to keep rates low in 2018 and mortgage lenders expanding their guidelines on land loans, you can expect many investment and construction opportunities to arise as a result.
 Keep this article as a reference so that you can get the best deal and land loan rates.

 Overview of Land Loans

 From the lender’s perspective, loans for land are some of the riskiest loans.
 That said, this will depend upon the type of land that you want to buy and what you want to do with it.
 The most likely way to be approved for loans for land if you show that you are going to use it immediately and have a use for it.